digitaldesaster/adascribe/README.md

-# adascribe
+# AdaScribe
-chatGPT in any Textbox / Textarea
+- chrome extension to add chatGPT to any TextInput / TextArea
-Add your openai api key in the settings, set the system message Test it in any Input Field / Textarea
-/ai: how are you?
+- supports shortcuts, mark text and right click to summarize / translate, whatever...

+## Installation
+download the folder to your computer and add it as a chrome extension.

+## Usage
+/ai:hello
+/ai:who was ada lovelace;
+use ";" make sure only the text between /ai: and ; is used as a prompt.

+## Contributing
+Pull requests are welcome.